MicrosoftDocs/ATADocs/ATPDocs/atp-cas-isp-laps.md

 ---

-# Security assessment: LAPS usage
+# Security assessment: Microsoft LAPS usage

 ## What is Microsoft LAPS?